-Variation margin (or marking to market): the Eurosystem requires that a specified margin be maintained over time on the underlying assets used in its liquidity-providing reverse transactions.
-This implies that if the regularly measured market value of the underlying assets falls below a certain level, counterparties have to supply additional assets (or cash).
-Similarly, if the market value of the underlying assets, following their revaluation, were to exceed the amount owed by a counterparty plus the variation margin, the central bank would return the excess assets (or cash) to the counterparty.
+Variation margin (marking to market): The Eurosystem requires a certain level of the market value of the underlying assets used in its liquidity-providing reverse transactions to be maintained over time.
+This implies that if the value, measured on a regular basis, of the underlying assets falls below a certain level, the national central bank will require the counterparty to supply additional assets or cash (i.e. a margin call).
+Similarly, if the value of the underlying assets, following their revaluation, exceeds a certain level, the counterparty may retrieve the excess assets or cash.
+See also Section 6.4.